 Investigators used the post-mortem info to try and identify the body.
 They cross-referenced the description with missing persons reports from throughout the region, but none matched the Wych Elm skeleton.
 Because the woman’s teeth were so distinctive, they also contacted dentists all over the country to see if they had any patients that had the same teeth.
 None of these searches provided any results.

 The murder investigation was widely publicized and the press started calling it the “Tree Murder Riddle.”
-Six months after the bones were found, graffiti messages that said, “WHO PUT BELLA DOWN THE WYCH ELM-HAGLEY WOOD?” appeared on buildings throughout the area.
+Six months after the bones were found, graffiti messages that said, “WHO PUT BELLA DOWN THE WYCH ELM-HAGLEY WOOD?” appeared on buildings throughout the West Midlands area, particularly Hagley and Birmingham.
 Police searched for the vandal(s) because the graffiti implied that someone knew the identity of the woman and had some leads on her homicide, but the police failed to find out who the mysterious graffiti artists were.
 However, the graffiti gave a name to the unidentified body and she was referred to as “Bella” from that point forward.

 Two years after Bella’s body was discovered, Margaret Murray, an anthropologist and archaeologist from the University College London, proposed one of the more outlandish theories about the case.
 Murray argued that Bella had been executed during an occult ceremony and that her hand was removed to be used as a “Hand of Glory.”
 A Hand of Glory was a dismembered hand used by burglars as a candle that was carried into homes they wished to steal from in order to make the inhabitants fall asleep.
 The problem with this theory was that a Hand of Glory had to be cut from the body of a felon who had just been hanged at the gallows.
 Murray also linked the Bella case to the murder of a man named Charles Walton in nearby Lower Quinton, who was killed with a pitchfork.